Meet Our contributors.

 S. J. Ross is a graduating history major in Montana.
 She finds a joyful rebellion in traditional femininities and reclaiming women’s history.
 Some of her favorite things include Victorian-style scrapbooks, the smell of army surplus, and happy endings.

-Read S.J.’s fairy tale: Rescue
+Read S.J.’s story: Rescue

 G.G.
 Silverman lives just north of Seattle.
 Her fiction and poetry have won awards, and her work has appeared in or is forthcoming from So To Speak feminist language + art, The Journal of Compressed Creative Arts, Iron Horse Literary Review, The Seventh Wave, Lunch Ticket, Molotov Cocktail, Iconoclast, Ellipsis Literature & Art, and more.
 She is currently at work on a short story collection as well as her third novel.

-Read G.G.’s fairy tale: What the Wolf Taught
+Read G.G.’s story: What the Wolf Taught

 See more: ggsilverman.com